TImada/raspi4_freertos/README.md

 #### Compiler installation

 You need to install a GCC toolset for aarch64, and can get it from [2].
 Don't forget to add its binary path to $PATH.
+This should be done on your Raspi4 Linux environment.

 I used AArch64 ELF bare-metal target (aarch64-none-elf) version 9.2.1 for this repository.